CONTENTS IN THIS CHAPTER

 In 1927 the Vienna tubist Friederich Tritt played the contrabass trombone part in the Ring in Bayreuth but now surprisingly on a F-slide trombone !
 He later also used it in the Vienna Opera.

 Fig. 48 BASSTROMBONIST FROM THE VIENNA PHILHARMONIC ORCH.
-KARL JEITLER WITH FRIEDERICH TRITT’s BASS TROMBONE in F FROM 1927
+KARL JEITLER WITH FRIEDERICH TRITT’s BASS TROMBONE in F FROM 1927.
+Due to embouchure problems switching between the tuba mouthpiece and the smaller mouthpiece to the F-slide trombone, the F-valve bass trombone was reintroduced.

 Fig. 49 PROF. FRIEDERICH KNAPKE, TUBIST IN THE VIENNA PHILHARMONIC 1919 – 1943, WITH HIS 6 VALVE VIENNA TUBA

 In 1928 the tubist in Vienna Philhamonic Friederick Knapfe played on a so called vienna tuba.
-This tuba is pitched in F still with a small bore but now with 6 valves.
-On his request a new contrabass trombone was made, now with the same 6-valve system as the Vienna tuba.
+This tuba was pitched in F still with a small bore but now with 6 valves.
+Since the 2 tubaists in the orchestra were responsible for the F-valve bass trombone parts, a new F-valve bass trombone was made by request from Knapfe, but now with the same 6-valve system as the Vienna tuba.
 This instrument was used for Cimbasso parts, Puccini contrabass trombone parts and – strangely enough – also for contrabass trombone-parts of Wagner until 1995 when the tubaist Josef Hummel retired.

-Fig. 50 JOSEF HUMMEL PLAYS ON VALVE CONTRABASS TROMBONE during recording of Wagner’s Ring with Georg Solti as conductor in 1965.
+Fig. 50 JOSEF HUMMEL PLAYS ON 6 VALVE TROMBONE IN F – during recording of Wagner’s Ring with Georg Solti as conductor in 1965.

 9. WIND BANDS/ORCHESTRAS